typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/unbound-method.md

 ## When Not To Use It

-If your code intentionally waits to bind methods after use, such as by passing a `scope: this` along with the method, you can disable this rule.
+If your code intentionally waits to bind methods after use, such as by passing a `scope: this` along with the method, you can avoid this rule.

 If you're wanting to use `toBeCalled` and similar matches in `jest` tests, you can disable this rule for your test files in favor of [`eslint-plugin-jest`'s version of this rule](https://github.com/jest-community/eslint-plugin-jest/blob/main/docs/rules/unbound-method.md).